cfpb/hmda-frontend/src/documentation/markdown/2020/identifiers-faq.md

 ### Institution Respondent ID Changes
 #### Do respondent IDs change with agency code changes?
 Changes to an institution's Agency Code may result in changes to that institution's Respondent ID, especially in the case of depository institutions.
-Please see the [2017 HMDA FIG Table 1](https://s3.amazonaws.com/cfpb-hmda-public/prod/help/2017-hmda-fig.pdf#page=14) for a breakout of how Respondent ID is derived based on Agency Code.
+Please see the <a target="_blank" rel="noopener noreferrer" href="https://s3.amazonaws.com/cfpb-hmda-public/prod/help/2017-hmda-fig.pdf#page=14">2017 HMDA FIG Table 1</a> for a breakout of how Respondent ID is derived based on Agency Code.

 **How do I distinguish between a depository and a non-depository institution?**
-In order to distinguish between depository and non-depository institutions in the HMDA data, refer to the [HMDA Panel](https://ffiec.cfpb.gov/documentation/2020/panel-data-fields/) data field [Other Lender Code](https://ffiec.cfpb.gov/documentation/2020/panel-data-fields/#other_lender_code).
+In order to distinguish between depository and non-depository institutions in the HMDA data, refer to the <a target="_blank" rel="noopener noreferrer" href="https://ffiec.cfpb.gov/documentation/2020/panel-data-fields/">HMDA Panel</a> data field <a target="_blank" rel="noopener noreferrer" href="https://ffiec.cfpb.gov/documentation/2020/panel-data-fields/#other_lender_code">Other Lender Code</a>.
 Depository institutions all have Code 0 as their Other Lender Code.
 The remaining codes are all for non-depository institutions.

 The use of Other Lender Code to distinguish between institution types is more accurate than using Agency Code.